pmcollins/gumdrop/gumdrop.json/README.md

 # Gumdrop-JSON

-Converts JSON into Java objects and vice-versa.
+JSON/Java serialization and deserialization.

 ### Overview

 Gumdrop-JSON has a simple, imperative API for wiring up field-attribute relationships at compile time.
-The motivation for Gumdrop-JSON isn't performance, but compile-time safety and avoidance of both annotations and reflection.
+The motivation for this isn't performance, but compile-time safety and avoidance of both annotations and reflection.

-As a happy side effect, however, because it doesn't use reflection, this library happens to be over two times faster than Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations (yet).
+As a happy side effect, however, because it doesn't use reflection, Gumdrop-JSON happens to be over two times faster than Google's Gson library at serializing and deserializing to and from JSON, all without having made any explicit performance optimizations (yet).